rajatgupta24/website-2/src/content/docs/configure/workspaces/ports.md

 There are two types of port forwarding: local and remote.

-Local port forwarding allows you to forward a port running in your Gitpod workspace to access via your localhost hostname.
+Local port forwarding allows you to access a port running in your Gitpod workspace from your localhost hostname.
 Remote port forwarding exposes a locally running process to use in your workspace.
 Remote port forwarding is not currently supported.

 ### Local port forwarding